Boshin War: Artillery

 For artillery, wooden cannons, only able to fire 3 or 4 shots before bursting, coexisted with state-of-the-art Armstrong guns using explosive shells.
 Armstrong guns were efficiently used by Satsuma and Saga troops throughout the war.

 The Shogunate as well as the Imperial side also used native Japanese cannons, with Japan making cannons domestically as far back as 1575.

 Warships

 In the area of warships also, some of the most recent ironclads such as the Kōtetsu coexisted with older types of steamboats and even traditional sailboats.
-The shogunate initially had the edge in warships, and it had the vision to buy the Kōtetsu.
+The shogunate initially had the edge in warships, and it had the vision to buy the French-built Kōtetsu from the United States in 1867.
 The ship was blocked from delivery by foreign powers on grounds of neutrality once the conflict had started, and was ultimately delivered to the Imperial faction shortly after the Battle of Toba–Fushimi.

 Uniforms

 Uniforms were Western-style for modernized troops (usually dark, with variations in the shape of the helmet: tall conical for Satsuma, flat conical for Chōshū, rounded for the shogunate).
 Officers of the shogunate often wore French and British uniforms.
 Traditional troops however retained their samurai clothes.
 Some of the Imperial troops wore peculiar headgear, involving the use of long, colored, "bear" hair.
 The "red bear" (赤熊, shaguma) wigs indicated officers from Tosa, the "white bear" (白熊, haguma) wigs officers from Chōshū, and the "black bear" (黒熊, koguma) wigs officers from Satsuma.